 As a way to set up the protagonist of a fairly serious (if undeniably playful) mystery-thriller, this obviously sounds a tad juvenile, but it’s clearly meant to reflect Sam’s—and, considering how much of the film sneakily mocks it, Hollywood’s—own shallow, adolescent view of the world.
 It’s no coincidence that through his perspective, some of the women he runs into (or dreams about) literally bark like dogs, or that one of the sinister forces he later finds himself up against is Owl’s Kiss; a fully nude woman (with an owl mask, of course) who sneaks into houses and seduces their occupants, only to bloodily murder them in their sleep, but I’m getting far too ahead of myself.

-What jolts Sam out of his boring, sex-addled daily life isn’t some life-shattering news case, a personal tragedy in his life, or somebody he knows possibly being killed under suspicious circumstances (although that does happen later).
-Only one of his female neighbors—the swimsuit-wearing one—has to move out with her roommates overnight after he starts hanging out with her, and since she’s apparently too pretty for him to ever get over that (“I don’t understand why she didn’t tell me”, he says after finding her apartment empty) , he’s immediately on the trail of what possibly could be a hulking, interwoven tangle of weird rooftop clubs, serial dog killers (no relation to the barking women—at least, not from what I’ve currently pieced together), and wide-reaching conspiracy theories, or what possibly couldn’t.
+What jolts Sam out of his boring, sex-addled daily life isn’t some life-shattering news case, a personal tragedy in his life, or somebody he knows possibly being killed under suspicious circumstances (that does happen later, but in a completely different context).
+Only one of his female neighbors—the swimsuit-wearing one—has to move out with her roommates overnight after he starts hanging out with her, and since she’s apparently too pretty for him to ever get over that (“I don’t understand why she didn’t tell me”, he remarks after finding her apartment empty) , he’s immediately on the trail of what possibly could be a hulking, interwoven tangle of weird rooftop clubs, serial dog killers (no relation to the barking women—at least, not from what I’ve currently pieced together), and wide-reaching conspiracy theories, or what possibly couldn’t.
 See the movie yourself to find out which.

 Both the cinematographer (Michael Gioulakis) and composer (Disasterpiece) from Mitchell’s previous film, the low-budget ‘80s-horror homage It Follows, return here, and the former’s hypnotically vibrant atmosphere seamlessly pairs with the latter’s jazzy creepiness to complement the tense, escalating surrealism.
 Not a single moment arrived in which I wasn’t trying not to blink in fear of missing another deceptively candy-colored layer being peeled off, or happily finding myself way off-base in what I expected to happen; in other words, the willful opaqueness with which certain things are presented never left me starved for more.
 In fact, even while typing these words, I’m still eager to piece apart every single clue, symbol, and subliminal message (yes, you read that right) spotted—or not yet spotted—in the film’s dark, watery depths.